frequency-chain/frequency/integration-tests/README-TESTING.md

 6. Expiration block numbers
     Rather than hard-coding block number expirations into test cases, it's better to query the last block in the chain for the current block number & then add or subtract as the use case dictates.

+    EXAMPLE:
+    ```
+            const payload = {
+            authorizedMsaId: providerId,
+            schemaIds: [schemaId],
+            expiration: (await ExtrinsicHelper.getLastBlock()).block.header.number.toNumber() + 5,
+        }
+    ```
+7. Extrinsic helper methods & returned events
+Many of the extrinsic helper methods pass an event type to the underlying Extrincic object that can be used to parse the targeted event type from the resulting stream and return it specifically.
+The `Extrinsic::signAndSend()` method returns an array of `[targetEvent, eventMap]` where
+`targetEvent` will be the parsed target event *if present*.
+The `eventMap` is a map of <string, event> with the keys being `paletteName.eventName`.
+A special key "defaultEvent" is added to also contain the target event, if present.
+Events may be used with type guards to access the event-specific structure.
+Event types are in the `ApiRx.events.<palette>.*` structure, and can be accessed like so:
+    ```
+    const extrinsic = ExtrinsicHelper.createMsa(keypair);
+    const [targetEvent, eventMap] = await extrinsic.fundAndSend();
+    if (targetEvent && ExtrinsicHelper.api.events.msa.MsaCreated.is(targetEvent)) {
+        const msaId = targetEvent.data.msaId;
+    }
+    ```